muhilanmuhilan444-dev/Implementation-of-Logistic-Regression-Model-to-Predict-the-Placement-Status-of-Student/README.md

 ```
 /*
 Program to implement the the Logistic Regression Model to Predict the Placement Status of Student.
-Developed by: Pragatheeshraaj D
+Developed by: A MUHILAN
-RegisterNumber: 212224230199
+RegisterNumber: 25015918
 import pandas as pd
 data=pd.read_csv("Placement_Data.csv")
 data.head()